fire-eggs/dtreetrawl/README.md

 Fork to fix warnings and change in location of glib.

+In this branch, calculating per-directory stats such as # files, total file sizes, total block sizes.

 # dtreetrawl

 `dtreetrawl` trawls/traverses directory tree or file path to collect stats of every entry in the tree.